OllinDesigns/toDoList/README.md

 ## Dependencies

-The project uses the following dependencies:
+The project utilizes the following dependencies:

-    express: A fast, unopinionated, minimalist web framework for Node.js.
+    dotenv: Loads environment variables from a .env file into process.env.

-    mongoose: A MongoDB object modeling tool designed to work in an asynchronous environment.
+    mongoose: MongoDB object modeling tool designed to work in an asynchronous environment.

-    body-parser: A middleware to parse incoming request bodies in a middleware before the handlers.
+    body-parser: Middleware to parse incoming request bodies in a middleware before the handlers.
+    @types/dotenv: Type definitions for the dotenv package.
+    @types/mongoose: Type definitions for the mongoose package.
+    path: Provides utilities for working with file and directory paths.

 ## Development Dependencies

-The project uses the following devDependencies:
+The project uses the following development dependencies:

-    typescript: A superset of JavaScript that compiles to clean JavaScript output.
+    @babel/core: Babel compiler core package.
+    @babel/preset-env: Babel preset for compiling modern JavaScript down to a version that is compatible with specified browser environments.
+    @babel/preset-typescript: Babel preset for TypeScript.
+    @types/express: Type definitions for the Express.js library.
+    @types/jest: Type definitions for Jest.
+    @types/supertest: Type definitions for Supertest.
+    babel-jest: Jest transformer for Babel.
+    express: Fast, unopinionated, minimalist web framework for Node.js.

-    jest: A testing framework for JavaScript projects.
+    jest: JavaScript testing framework.
+    supertest: Super-agent driven library for testing HTTP servers.
+    ts-jest: Jest transformer with TypeScript support.

-    ts-jest: A TypeScript preprocessor for Jest.
+    ts-node: TypeScript execution and REPL for Node.js.
+    typescript: TypeScript language compiler.

 ## Testing